Our Homes: NPH Mexico

 Did You Know?

-- The National Director is an Hermano Mayor (“older brother”), who was raised at NPH Mexico.
+• Rafael Bermudez, NPH Mexico’s National Director, is an Hermano Mayor (“Older Brother”), who was raised at the home.

-- Ciudad de los Niños (“City of the Children”) was founded by John and Cindy Shinsky and is located on 17 acres of land in Matamoros across the border from Brownsville, Texas.
+• Ciudad de los Niños (“City of the Children”) was founded by John and Cindy Shinsky and is located on 17 acres of land in Matamoros across the border from Brownsville, Texas.
 The children attend local schools and some of their caretakers are pequeños in their year of service.
+A “Life Coach” works in collaboration with the staff psychologist to help the children identify and develop the key skills, knowledge, and tools they need to be successful in school, in their transition to high school, and to post-secondary training, college, and adult life.

 More Information: